dometdemont/DO288-apps/nodejs-helloworld/README.md

 	  - manual_approval: expect the end  user to explicitly approve the build
 	branch: (optional) git branch to use, eg: master

 NOTES:
+- redis default admin password is the name of the instance. redis-nopwd deploys a redis instance without password
 - ignite on persistent storage deploys three volumes:
-  - <name>-work
+  - work
-  - <name>-wal
+  - wal
-  - <name>-walarchive
+  - walarchive
 As a consequence, the total claimed storage size is 3x the user defined size.
 - ignite recommended values for udsf legacy versions are:
   - URL: docker.io/apacheignite
   - Image: ignite
   - tag: 2.7.5

-DirectServices supported types: ignite,redis,influxdb,fluentd
+DirectServices supported types: ignite,redis,redis-nopwd,influxdb,fluentd

 ### IndirectServices
 Attributes: